 Automation lets your business enjoy all the unique, worthwhile benefits of email marketing without demanding more human power or a more significant time investment.
 Here are the specific advantages of automating your email campaigns.

-Benefit #1: Offers a High ROI
+1) Offers a high ROI

 We mentioned earlier that email marketing is unrivaled when it comes to ROI, yielding an average of $36 for every $1 spent.
 This statistic alone is more than enough to convince most ecommerce businesses to invest their efforts in this channel.